-All towers and masts shall be erected and operated in compliance with such guidelines as may from, time to time, be prescribed by the Nigerian Communications Commission and Nigerian Civil Aviation Authority (NCAA) as well as all other relevant authorities.
+All towers and masts shall be erected and operated in compliance with such Guidelines as may from, time to time, be prescribed by the Nigerian Communications Commission and Nigerian Airspace Management Authority.

-29.Shared Use of Towers and Masts
+6 (7) Shared Use of Towers and Masts

-(a) The design, construction and installation of towers over 25 metres, shall be done in such a way as to accommodate a minimum of three service providers using the same structure.

-- (b) Owners of Towers shall in furtherance to sub-paragraph (a) above, provide written certifications to the Commission that such towers are available for use by other communications service providers on a reasonable cost and nondiscriminatory basis, and modalities and conditions for such shared usage. - (c) Where any serious disagreement or dispute arises that threatens the shared use of facilities, the Commission shall arbitrate over the dispute and any decision so reached by the Commission shall be binding on all parties. - (d) For the avoidance of doubt, the sharing of towers and masts in this Guidelines shall be subject to the provisions of the Colocation and Infrastructure Sharing Guidelines of the Commission.
+- (a) The design, construction and installation of towers over 25 metres, shall be done in such a way as to accommodate a minimum of three service providers using the same structure. - (b) Owners of Towers shall in furtherance to sub-paragraph (a) above, provide written certifications to the Commission that such towers are available for use by other communications service providers on a reasonable cost and non-discriminatory basis, and modalities and conditions for such shared usage. - (c) Where any serious disagreement or dispute arises that threatens the shared use of facilities, the Commission shall arbitrate over the dispute and any decision so reached by the Commission shall be final. - (d) For the avoidance of doubts, the sharing of towers and masts in these Guidelines shall be subject to the provisions of the Collocation and Infrastructure Sharing Guidelines of the Commission.